Dholydai/writerz-with-an-attitude/README.md

 Why are writers born in the third decade of the 21st century still being shackled to a 19th-Century mechanical typewriter interface?

-Do Qwerty lemmings ever question their orthodoxy?
-As a Dvorak user I have spent 35 years swimming against the current.
-It has been taxing.
+Fifty-five years ago, I rejected the Qwerty typewriter.
+I been using a Dvorak keyboard for 35 years.
+Swimming against the current has been taxing.
+I built a Qwerty for my sister, she is happy using her old keyboard.
+In good conscience, I will never build another Qwerty.

 I believe that single-hand writers should use a keyboard when crafting written language.
 That skill is best experienced as a tactle exercise.